midu16/k8s-resource-collector/README.md

 ## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

+- How to set up your development environment
+- Code style and standards
+- Testing requirements
+- Submitting pull requests
+- Review process

+Quick start:
 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Make your changes following our [coding standards](CONTRIBUTING.md#coding-standards)
-4. Add tests if applicable
+4. Add tests and ensure they pass (`make test-all`)
-5. Submit a pull request
+5. Commit your changes (`git commit -m 'feat: add amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

+For detailed guidelines, please read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Troubleshooting